 How often do we see children (and adults) who ‘read’ well but struggle with spelling?
 How often do we hear in class: ‘Miss how do you spell?’
 Phonological Awareness and Syllable Awareness provide simple techniques to improve spelling for all!

-Watch out for our Training Workshops in the New Year.
+Watch out for our Training Workshops.
 Topics to be covered include:

 Mindfulness and Resilience/ Lego Therapy